vaiseys/dav-course/homework/chapter_02.md

 You have two columns now: one for year and one for the number of Gold Medals won that year.
 Plot this trajectory as a linegraph.

 What was the country's most successful year?
-As a bonus, can you guess why the line is so wiggly (technical term) towards the end?
+As a bonus, can you guess why the line is so wiggly towards the end?

 ## Question 4